arun-ajay/ImageCaravan/server/README.md

 **Note: You must have Python 3.6+ installed**

 1. Create your own virtual environment within the same directory as the server folder by running `python3 -m venv env`
-2. Active your virtual envirnment by running `source env/bin/activate`
+2. Active your virtual environment by running `source env/bin/activate`
 3. Now install the necessary packages by running `pip install -r requirements.txt`
 4. Run the server via `python3 api.py`